Republicans dust off anti-Pelosi playbook for midterms. Will it work?

 And he's dusting off the old playbook.

-"Nancy Pelosi has stayed in the spotlight," Stivers explained said this week as he outlined the GOP's fall campaign plan at a press conference on the sidelines of a congressional Republican retreat here.
+"Nancy Pelosi has stayed in the spotlight," Stivers explained said this week as he outlined the GOP's fall campaign plan at a news conference on the sidelines of a congressional Republican retreat here.

 The question is whether Pelosi is as toxic now, with Republicans in control of the White House and Congress, as she was then.